ptr-br/Money-Manager/README.md

 # Money Manager

-An app that offers a simple UI with a sqflite database to check keep track of your monthly eincome and expenses.
+An app that offers a simple UI with a sqflite database to keep track of your monthly income and expenses.

 ## Getting Started